 The first Police Picnic and the only one of the three not held at CNE Stadium.

-This first Police Picnic (organized by the bleached blonde rock group, not the law enforcement organization) turned out to be the inverse of Heatwave.
-Whereas that festival featured a parade of exceptional sets in tandem with my own charming experience of having to deal with buffoonish n’er-do-wells and being left stranded in the middle of nowhere, this musical outing found me getting there and back with ease and with good company, while the sets themselves, with a few key exceptions, fell more on the good side of meh.
+This first Police Picnic (organized by the bleached blonde rock group, not the law enforcement organization) turned out to be a bit different than Heatwave.
+Whereas that festival featured a parade of exceptional sets in tandem with my own charming experience of having to deal with buffoonish n’er-do-wells and being left stranded in the middle of nowhere, this musical outing found me getting there and back with ease and with good company, while the sets themselves featured a few solid standouts with others producing a range of results for me.

 I was initially going to attend the PP solely with my friend from the period, Lady Bump.
 In writing this series, it’s been interesting to be able to note many first, lasts, and turning points for me and it’s wild to realize that this was the first gig I attended with her (save briefly touching base during the Ramones show) considering the amount of time we spent together and how central music was to our friendship.